-Once an outdoor incident is classified as likely gunfire, it is sent to the acoustic experts in our IRC for additional analysis and confirmation.
+Once an incident is classified as likely gunfire, it is sent to the acoustic experts in our IRC for additional analysis and confirmation.
 Along with confirming an incident is gunfire, our acoustic experts also annotate the alerts with additional information that may be helpful to first responders, such as whether there are multiple shooters or if a high-capacity or fully automatic weapon is being used.
+Incident notifications are sent when the incident is confirmed as gunfire by one of our acoustic experts.
+Alerts are delivered by SMS text and push notifications and also through our mobile applications.
 The time from outdoor trigger-pull to a notification being sent to our customers is typically 45 seconds or less.